UX strategy cover

 As one of the world's premier consulting firms, IBM Consulting takes a human-centered, outcomes-led approach to help businesses understand and adapt to customer needs, define their digital strategy, and deliver exceptional customer experiences.
 With the outbreak of the COVID-19 pandemic, IBM Consulting was contacted by the New York Department of Education (NYDOE) to research and build their brand new remote learning program design.

-"It became clear that the nation’s largest school system was going to go remote—and that presented its own challenges," explains Penny Spaniel, former Senior UX Strategist at IBM Consulting.
+"It became clear that the nation’s largest school system was going to go remote—and that presented its own challenges," explains Penny Spaniel, Ex-Employee Experience Service Designer at IBM Consulting.
 “Think about kids in special education or those who don’t have reliable internet or share a small space with active siblings and only one computer.
 Suddenly there were several big issues that needed to be solved.”

 The UX strategy process began with research to clarify both the problem and opportunity space.
 "We had a large, brilliant team and so much support from NYDOE—they let us present possibilities and ask lots of questions while supplying us with excellent research on demographics and the needs of students and teachers,” Penny says.